COMP6900/COMP6900.github.io/pages/Lectures/lec2.md

 Lets talk about RISC-V architectural features

 ## Assembly Line Architecture

 They call it 'Pipelining', but in COMP6900, I will be referring to it as an 'Assembly Line'

+# Gaming on Neutron

+Neutron uses a framework called Terraformer3D for developing games optimised for Neutron@RiscV.

+- We assume that games are 99% of the time: 3D based, assets created in mainstream editors like Blender and Maya, uses a single Window (ArcWindow), game devs know how to code in vulkan and wgpu.
+- For most graphics programming, wgpu is used as a rust-based framework that wraps around the underlying Vulkan drivers on Neutron.
+For most things, wgpu should be enough, though if the dev wishes to leverage more control that vulkan offers, they can write vulkan `.vs,.fs,.gs` shaders and link them via vulkano-rs.